 An enhancement to the above is to draw a black-and-white master copy and use a series of transparencies to lay over it.
 On one, you might show all upper-story trees.
-On another, understory trees and shrubs that will tolerate shade.
+On another, understory trees and shrubs that tolerate shade.
 One might indicate the location of birdhouses, bird feeders, and birdbaths.
-Use any number of transparencies—laid one atop another they present a complete picture of your yard.
+Use any number of transparencies—laid one atop another, they present a complete picture of your yard.
 You can quickly alter them by using erasable markers.
-A clipboard is a good way to hold them in place.
+A clipboard is an excellent way to hold them in place.

 Consider each existing plant and tree in your yard, asking yourself:

 - Does it provide at least one of the four basics?
 If not, are you willing to part with it?

 - Is it located in a suitable spot within your planned habitat?
 If not, can it be moved?

-Before removing a tree to provide more sunlight, first consider whether thinning out the branches would suffice.
-If it doesn’t pose a danger, leave “snags,” (dead trees) standing—cavity-nesting birds will appreciate them.
+Before removing a tree to gain more sunlight, consider whether thinning the branches would suffice.
+If it doesn’t pose a danger, leave dead trees standing—cavity-nesting birds will appreciate them.

-Strive to reduce your lawn area to 40 percent or less.1 Consider replacing water-greedy fescue, bluegrass or other cool-season grasses with buffalograss, which requires little to no care once established.
+Set a goal to reduce your lawn area to 40 percent or less.1 Consider replacing water-greedy fescue, bluegrass, or other cool-season grasses, with buffalograss, which requires little to no care once established.

-Edges are the areas where two different habitats meet, such as the border between a wooded area and a grassy area.
-Edges support the greatest number of wildlife species.
+Edges are the areas where two different habitats meet, such as the border between a wooded and a grassy area, and they support the greatest number of wildlife species.
 To keep areas you intend to naturalize from looking unplanned or haphazard, define them with pathways, edging, irregularly placed boulders, fencing, or by placing formal plants in the foreground.

 In nature, plants grow in layers.
 Tall trees form the canopy.
 Beneath them grow smaller trees and tall shrubs.
 The bottom layers are made up of shorter shrubs and shade-tolerant plants.
 Creating layers is important because different species prefer different layers.
 For example, many birds like to perch at the top of tall trees, but American Goldfinches and hummingbirds like shrubby layers.